Two-Factor Authentication (2FA)

 queryFn: async () => {

-const res = await client.twoFactor.getTotpUri();
+const res = await authClient.twoFactor.getTotpUri({ password });

 return res.data;